vasetrendafilov/robot-simulation/README.md

 ### Jupyter notebooks

-This project comes with three jupyter notebooks where there are provided examples of all the features:
+This project comes with three jupyter notebooks where all the functionalities of the software package are implemented.
+The following subsections will explain all jupiter notebooks in detail with all the steps how to create or import a robotic arm, control it and explain all the simulation modules.

-* [custom_robot_arms](https://github.com/vasetrendafilov/robot-simulation/blob/main/custom_robot_arms.ipynb) where you can create custom robot arms using DH parameters, interact with them and calculate DH matrix and jacobian of the robot.
+* [modular_robot_arms](https://github.com/vasetrendafilov/robot-simulation/blob/main/modular_robot_arms.ipynb) where you can create custom robot arms using DH parameters, interact with them and calculate DH matrix and jacobian of the robot.

-* [foreign_robot_arms](https://github.com/vasetrendafilov/robot-simulation/blob/main/foreign_robot_arms.ipynb) where you can import existing robot arms and interact with them.
+* [popular_robot_arms](https://github.com/vasetrendafilov/robot-simulation/blob/main/popular_robot_arms.ipynb) where you can import existing robot arms and interact with them.

-* [Mitsubishi_robot_arm](https://github.com/vasetrendafilov/robot-simulation/blob/main/Mitsubishi_robot_arm.ipynb) where you interact with Mitsubishi RV-2F-Q arm, setup the robot to move trough code and convert the logs to RT Toolbox 2 program file.
+* [mitsubishi_robot_arm](https://github.com/vasetrendafilov/robot-simulation/blob/main/mitsubishi_robot_arm.ipynb) where you interact with Mitsubishi RV-2F-Q arm, setup the robot to move trough code and convert the logs to RT Toolbox 2 program file.

 ### Data structure